Landmarks and reflections

 The space handed down to the decorative arts in the inter-war period offered endless possibilities for integrating very different aesthetic forms, inspired, in particular, by the performing arts and a formidable type of exuberance.
 Art Deco triumphed from 1925, anchoring its inspirational themes in a rich and dynamic visual repertoire where the acrobat occupied an astonishing place.
 Such was the case for example, of the sculptor Demeter Chiparus (1886-1947), of Romanian origin, who created elegant figurines in which polychromatic bronze mixed with ivory.
 The chryselephantine statuettes borrowed as much from mythology and Ancient civilization as from sport and acrobatics: a small population of jugglers, balance artists, animal tamers, circus riders, clowns and acrobats invaded bourgeois interiors, taking up positions on credence tables and pedestal tables, and enabling the imaginary circus world to live alongside other moments of day to day life.
 Sculpted on wardrobe lintels, coiled up in marble medallions in the image of certain decorative elements of the Moscow Metro, circus silhouettes and characters also enrich the repertoire of visual objects and are turned into charming lampstands, like those of the brand Berger, and like elegant ornaments for the china or ceramic pieces produced mainly by the Choisy, Gien and Creil and Montereau manufacturers.

-Today, artists continue to question the figure of the acrobat.
-The young artist Manon Paquet for example, paints immense coloured silhouettes, fragmented and then assembled by pins on large white surfaces.
+Today, artists continue to question the figure of the acrobat, as do the sculptor Philippe Arnault or the young artist Manon Paquet for example, who paints immense coloured silhouettes, fragmented and then assembled by pins on large white surfaces.
 From cave walls to the simplicity of the picture rail, the power of fascination remains intact.

 2. Bruce Nauman, Clown Torture, 1987.

-3. Ugo Rondinone, série If There were Anywhere but Desert, 2002.
+3. Ugo Rondinone, If There were Anywhere but Desert series, 2002.